jgiorgis-ey/hello-world/README.md

 Hi all!

-This is my first 'hello world' repository
+This is my first 'hello world' repository.
+Adding a bit more text :)